just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Cryptography-Securing-the-Internet.rst

     <br/>
     <h3>Part 3:  Securing the Internet</h3>
     <p>
       Now that we have some understanding of the algorithms used to encrypt data, we can take a look at how these algorithms work together in the system that secures the Internet.
-      The following video (slides <a href="https://docs.google.com/presentation/d/1O4fSXY7KwHj-e6LcU6_q4sx7yuY_Epad2rXuCBxGwnk/edit?ts=5f6b40b2#slide=id.g393395465_0551" target="_blank" title="">here</a>)
-      describes the type of communication that takes place behind the scenes when the browser on your phone or tablet or laptop computer makes a secure connection to Amazon or Google or some other Internet service.
+The following video describes the type of communication that takes place behind the scenes when the browser on your phone or tablet or laptop computer makes a secure connection to Amazon or Google or some other Internet service.

 .. youtube:: 1BA9L3_7YJ8
         :width: 650